andres-erbsen/dename-writeup/dename.md

-This paper presented `dename`, a public key distribution mechanism that provides a very strong security guarantee: as long as at least one of the core servers is secure and honest, a client that successfully looks up the profile that corresponds to a name will receive the latest that the name's owner uploaded more than $\Delta t + 2\lambda$ ago, where is
-$\lambda$ is an upper bound on the client's clock drift and $\Delta t$ the server update latency.
-Furthermore, any third party is able to verify verify that the servers are following the protocol, and clients are free to to require some verifiers' approval in additions to the core servers'.
-Integrating `dename` with applications that currently rely on manual public key distribution can significantly improve their usability and help to avoid dangerous user errors.
-We also demonstrated that a globally distributed set of `dename` servers can provide acceptable performance and showed how to service lookup requests while some servers are down.
+This paper presented `dename`, a public key distribution mechanism that provides a very strong security guarantee: as long as at least one of the core servers is secure and honest, a client that successfully looks up a profile corresponding to a name will receive the latest one of the name's profiles that the name's owner uploaded longer than $\Delta t + 2\lambda$ ago, where $\lambda$ is an upper bound on the client's clock drift and $\Delta t$ the server update latency.
+Furthermore, any third party is able to verify that the servers are following the protocol, and clients are free to require some verifiers' approval in addition to the core servers'.
+Integrating `dename` with applications that currently rely on manual public key distribution can significantly improve their usability and help avoid dangerous user errors.
+A globally distributed set of `dename` servers can perform profile changes with a solid throughput.
+Lookup requests can be processed even when some servers are down.